 Inside The Expedition School

-The Expedition School’s mission is to provide the best quality outdoor education, safety training, and medical and aquatic support to the community.
+The Expedition School’s mission is to provide the best and safest quality outdoor education experiences.

-The Expedition School was founded in 2006 by Kimery Duda—who was inspired by the magical transformation of her students she witnessed in the field.
-Students were more engaged, inspired, and walked away with a heightened sense of accomplishment, confidence and empowerment when in the outdoors.
+The Expedition School was founded in 2006 by Kimery Duda—who was inspired by the transformation of her students she witnessed in the field.
+Students were more engaged, inspired, and walked away with a heightened sense of accomplishment, confidence, and empowerment when in the outdoors.

 The Expedition School’s goals stand true through today—to reinvest in community by providing:

-- quality, accessible and affordable outdoor education programs
+- Quality, accessible and affordable outdoor education programs and experiences

 Individuals come away with new or renewed self-confidence, strengthened leadership, new perspectives, practical skills, knowledge, extraordinary memories, and a steward of the environment.